Privacy Policy: How Your Data Is Collected, Used, and Protected

 Transaction records Purchase history Billing and fraud prevention

-Metadata Device type, browser version Site optimization
+Metadata Device type, browser version Site performance optimization

 Browsing history Pages visited Analytics and personalization